-Internationally, in 2017, bladder cancer was responsible in 196,000 deaths, down 5.4% (by age) from 2007.
-In 2018, the age-adjusted rates of new bladder cancer cases were 6 per 100,000 people, and the age-adjusted mortality rate was 2 deaths per 100,000 people.
+Internationally, in 2020, bladder cancer was responseble in 172,000 deaths, down 12% (by age) from 2017, with 550,000 new cases annually13.
+In 2018, the ageadjusted rates of new bladder cancer cases were 6 per 100,000 people, and the age-adjusted mortality rate was 2 deaths per 100,000 people.
 It was found that Greece and Lebanon had the highest rate of new cases.
 In Lebanon, this high risk is connected to petrochemical air pollution and the high number of smokers.
 As for Yemen, according to the latest data of the World Health Organization published in 2018, bladder cancer deaths in Yemen amounted to 146, or 0.09% of the total deaths.
-The age-adjusted mortality rate is 1.48 per 100,000 inhabitants and Yemen ranks 133 in the world.
-Occupational exposure and smoking are prospective risk factors for bladder cancer in Western Asia and Western countries .
-Persistent infections, for instance schistosomiasis, account for 50% of urinary bladder cancer cases in a number of developing countries.
-Histological studies are utilized as a criterion for the diagnosis of urinary bladder cancer and one of the most vital predictive factors in clinical practice.
-Studies have revealed that most of the cancers associated with schistosomiasis are squamous neoplasms (SNs), while the smoking-related bladder cancer is transitional cell carcinoma (TCC).
-Principally, schistosomiasis haematemesis was regard as a latent risk factor in the incident of bladder cancer, however at present, the most widespread type of UBC in Egypt is TCC.
+The age-adjusted mortality rate is 1.48 per 100,000 inhabitants and Yemen ranks 133 in the world14.
+Occupational exposure and smoking are prospective risk factors for bladder cancer in Western Asia and Western countries^{15,16}.
+Persistent infections, for instance schistosomiasis, account for 50% of urinary bladder cancer cases in a number of developing countries15.
+Significant mortality and morbidity caused by schistosomiasis worldwide.
+It is expected that about 600 million inhabits in the tropics are at risk of infection and 200 million are infected17.
+S. haematobium, an agent of urinary schistosomiasis, is most regularly established in the Middle East including Yemen and sub-Saharan Africa.
+The hit the highest point prevalence and severity of early infection occurs among the ages of 10 and 20 years and decreases at the age of 65 years18.
+Histological studies are utilized as a criterion for the diagnosis of urinary bladder cancer and one of the most vital predictive factors in clinical practice19.
+Studies have revealed that most of the cancers associated with schistosomiasis are squamous neoplasms (SNs), while the smoking-related bladder cancer is transitional cell carcinoma (TCC)15.
+Principally, S. haematemesis was regard as a latent risk factor in the incident of bladder cancer, however at present, the most widespread type of UBC in Egypt is TCC.
 Histological studies on clinical specimens showed that the lesions were changed by squamous types, and suggested transforms in the cause or etiology of bladder cancer over the past 26 years.
-Available polymorphisms in the glutathione-S-transferase genes are also connected with an increased risk of UBCs.
+Available polymorphisms in the glutathione-S-transferase genes are also connected with an increased risk of UBCs20.

 The Republic of Yemen is a considerable country with diverse topographic, climatic and environmental conditions.
-The population has reached 28 million people according to estimates in 2018 with 46% of the population under 15 years old and only 2.7% over 65 years old By the year 2050, it is estimated that the population will increase to about 60 million due to the high fertility rate in Yemen, which is 4.45 children per woman and this is among the top 30 in the world.
-Sana'a's population has grown rapidly, from about 55,000 in 1978 to nearly 4 million in the early 2020s.
+The population has reached 28 million people according to estimates in 2018^{21,22} with 46% of the population under 15 years old and only 2.7% over 65 years old^{23,24} by the year 2050, it is estimated that the population will increase to about 60 million25 due to the high fertility rate in Yemen, which is 4.45 children per woman and this is among the top 30 in the world26.
+Sana'a's population has grown rapidly, from about 55,000 in 197827 to nearly 4 million in the early 2020s.
 To date, this country lacks a National Cancer Registry Center (NCRC), and therefore there is a lack of cancer information and reliable data.
-For that reason, this study aimed to describe the differentiation of types, age, sex distribution, and the associated different types with gradation, invasion muscles and schistosomiasis in the past ten years in one Yemeni institute.
+For that reason, this study aimed to describe the different types of bladder cancer, the age and sex distribution of the cancer, the determination of the different types of it and its association with the gradation and invasion of the bladder muscles; and its association with schistosomiasis, in the past ten years.